 We aim to educate children aged 2-5 years old in a preschool environment.
 We help the children gain a basic education and improve concentration before they reach primary level.
 This enables standard one, (a child’s first year at school) not to be their first time in a school setting, preventing learning delays and knock-on effects through life.

-LSU with Blossom & Berry and Squire Patton Boggs built a preschool nursery block which provides 3 nursery teachers and monitoring for over 171 children daily.
+LSU with Blossom & Berry and Squire Patton Boggs built a preschool nursery block in 2018, with a new centre at Mteza underway to complete in 2021.